olegkorol/ethereum-essentials/README.md

 Every single node on the network will run this code in order to verify its correctness.

 Further, contracts will only run in response to a transaction.
 So they are reactive.

+### Gas

+To run our contract(s) on the network has a cost: gas.

+The EVM runs byte-code operations, called `opcodes`.
+Each type of opcode has a different price.
+The cost of the opcodes is always fixed.
+The total gas equals the total cost of opcodes.

+The gas is then paid with ether.
+The price of gas is dynamically decided by the miners.

+Solc and Remix provide tools to estimate gas.

+Gas prices can be found [here](https://ethstats.net/).

 ### Compiler